|Home History Glossary Guides Publishers Artists Topicals Blog Calendar Contact|

 What is common to all collectors, of postcards or otherwise, is the thrill of the search, the find, the acquisition; and ultimately, the building and shaping of a unique collection.

-This section of the Metropolitan Postcard Club website will present various postcard collectors via interviews and samples from their collections along with occasional autobiographical statements.
+This page will present various postcard collectors via interviews and samples from their collections along with occasional autobiographical statements.
 There will also be short essays on various aspects of postcard collecting, from the psychological to the practical, and on novel ways of looking at and understanding postcards, hopefully bringing insights to even the most seasoned collector.

 This section is intended for everyone interested in postcards, whether you're just starting out or looking for ways to enhance an existing collection.
 We hope it will be inspiring to all.